Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

-\end{enumerate} \end{Lemma} \begin{proof}[Proof of \ref{ext vanishing}] Let us consider a minimal rank 2 instanton bundle $F_0$.
-Set $\delta$ be the remainder of the division by $2$ of $g$.
-It is shown in \cite{BF} that the evaluation map $H^0(F_0^*)\otimes \calo\to F_0^*$ is surjective, in other words $F_0^*=F_0(1)$ is globally generated, and has locally free kernel $K_0$, so that we have a short exact sequence of vector bundles:
+\begin{proof}[Proof of \ref{ext vanishing}] Let us consider a minimal rank-2 instanton bundle $F_0$.
+Set $\delta$ for the remainder of the division by $2$ of $g$.
+It is well-known (see for instance \cite{BF}) that the evaluation map $H^0(F_0^*)\otimes \cccO_{X}\to F_0^*$ is surjective, in other words $F_0^*=F_0(1)$ is globally generated.
+Also, the evaluation map has a locally free kernel $K_0$, so that, in view of the equality $m_g+1-\delta= h^0(F_0(1))=\chi(F_0(1))$, we have a short exact sequence of vector bundles: